Landsborough

 Landsborough lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Landsborough's population was around 21,442 as of November 2025.
-This figure reflects a growth of 5,790 people since the 2021 Census, which reported a population of 15,652.
-The change is inferred from the estimated resident population of 20,622 in June 2024 and an additional 1,526 validated new addresses since the Census date.
-This results in a density ratio of 159 persons per square kilometer.
-Landsborough's growth rate of 37.0% since the 2021 census exceeded both the non-metro area average (8.8%) and the national average, indicating significant population increase.
-Interstate migration contributed approximately 81.5% of overall population gains during recent periods, with natural growth and overseas migration also being positive factors.
+Landsborough's population is 22,675 as of February 2026.
+This shows an increase of 7,023 people since the 2021 Census, which reported a population of 15,652.
+The change is inferred from the estimated resident population of 20,622 in June 2024 and an additional 1,629 validated new addresses since the Census date.
+This results in a density ratio of 168 persons per square kilometer.
+Landsborough's growth rate of 44.9% since the 2021 census exceeds Rest of Qld's 9.1% and the national average.
+Interstate migration contributed approximately 81.5% of overall population gains during recent periods, though all drivers were positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections are applied where utilized.
-Future population dynamics anticipate exceptional growth, placing Landsborough in the top 10 percent of non-metropolitan areas nationally by 2041.
-The area is expected to increase by 21,942 persons from its latest annual ERP population numbers, reflecting a total increase of 98.5% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+These state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings from the ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
+Population projections predict exceptional growth over the period to 2041, with an expected increase of 21,942 persons, reflecting an overall increase of 87.7%.

 Frequently Asked Questions - Population